The Platinum Card® from American Express is one of the best travel rewards credit cards on the market today, full stop.

-You can currently earn 75,000 Membership Rewards points after spending $5,000 in purchases in the first six months of card membership.
-But you may be able to get much more.
+You can currently earn 80,000 Membership Rewards points after spending $6,000 in purchases in the first six months of card membership.
+But you may be able to get much, much more.

-Read our guide on the best ways to use your Platinum Card welcome bonus.
+Read our guide on the best ways to use your Amex Platinum Card welcome bonus!

-Each year you hold the Platinum Card, you also receive a $200 credit to use with one selected airline.
-The credit is intended to be used for things like checked bags, change or cancelation fees, seat assignments, lounge access and more.
+Each year you hold the Platinum Card®, you get up to a $200 credit to use with one selected airline.
+The credit is intended to be used for things like checked bags, change or cancelation fees, seat assignments, lounge access, and more.

 The benefit follows the calendar year, so each January you will get $200 to use.
 If you have any remaining credit from the previous year, it won’t carry over.

 So what airlines can you select for your credit?
 All the big U.S. carriers are eligible.
 Keep in mind you’ll need to select one of these airlines in advance in order to use up the credits at the start of the year.

 - Spirit Airlines